tom-seddon/ghouls-tng/README.md

 make it quicker to iterate on sections of the level.

 The ghost start area, if set, is indicated by a dotted red rectangle.
+Ghosts will start from some position in this area.
 (If not set, the ghost will start at some random point in the level.)
-Ghosts will start from some position in this area.
-Though please note that for technical reasons, the ghost start position is not random when testing in the editor.
+When testing in the editor, you will only get ghosts if the ghost region is set, and the ghost always starts from its top left corner.

 The creation value is a number associated with some types of object: